 The show follows the production of a fictional late night talk show The Larry Sanders Show.
 It chronicles the daily life of host Larry (Garry Shandling), producer Arthur “Artie” (Rip Torn), sidekick Hank Kingsley (Jeffrey Tambor) and their interaction with celebrity guests, the network and others.
-Episodes focus on the professional and personal lives of the principal characters, with most focusing on Larry.
-Ancillary characters are also featured, among them the writers Phil and Jerry, talent bookers Paula and Mary Lou, and the personal assistants Beverly, Darlene and Brian.
+Focus is on the professional and personal lives of the principal characters, mostly around Larry.
+Ancillary characters are also featured.
+Among them are the writers Phil and Jerry, talent bookers Paula and Mary Lou, and the personal assistants Beverly, Darlene and Brian.
 Larry’s wife, ex-wife and girlfriends are frequent sources of conflict, and his home is a secondary location for the show.
 A typical early episode opens to the titles with the sound of Hank’s audience warm-up routine in the background.
 This is followed by the talk show’s titles and an excerpt from Larry’s monologue.
 Episodes vary after this, sometimes continuing with the studio recording, but often cutting to a back-stage shot or to the production offices.

 After the show ended, it came to be considered one of the finest TV shows of all time.
 The biggest honor it received was a spot on Time magazine’s 100 Greatest Shows of All Time.

-Today the show only airs on HBO…and it’s a whopping $1.99 an episode when streaming on other outlets.
-(There are 88 episodes, so feel free to do the math on that one.)
+Today the show only airs on HBO and it’s a whopping $1.99 an episode when streaming on other outlets.
+(There are 88 episodes, so you can do the math on that one.)
 To my happy surprise, Mill Creek Entertainment released the series on DVD in 2015 which is still available on Amazon today.
-The reviews of the quality of the DVDs are generally good with a small percentage saying the transfer to DVD is poor.
-Although, I’m not sure if they realize the show was taped in the 480i standard television days (yes, there was a time before every show looked crystal clear on your flat screen TV).
+The reviews of the technical quality of the DVDs are generally good with a small percentage of the people saying the transfer to DVD is poor.
+I’m not sure, though, if they realize the show was taped in the 480i standard television days (yes, there was a time before every show looked crystal clear on your flat screen TV).

-So, with DVD now in hand, I will begin my 88 episode binge with low expectation on the DVD quality, but the laughs will certainly outweigh it all.
+Now since I’m done binging on The Office, with DVD now in hand, I will begin my 88 episode binge with low expectation on the DVD quality.
+The laughs will certainly outweigh it all.
 Now, to find that DVD player.
 It must be somewhere around here.

 An avid record collector, lover of all desserts and sometimes seen wearing multiple Swatch watches, Dave has been lending his voice for over 20 years heard on such prominent brands as Intel, RCA, Eddie Bauer, Kellogg‘s, Pizza Hut, Lexus, and infomercial giants Guthy-Renker and Beachbody.
 His narration projects include Japan’s preeminent automobile series Best Motoring International and Hot Version, along with GTChannel, QVC, Universal Music Enterprises, and ViSalus Sciences.